The fungal peptide toxin candidalysin induces distinct membrane repair mechanisms compared to bacterial pore-forming toxins

 This article is not in any list yet, why not save it to one of your lists.Abstract

 The common fungal pathogen, Candida albicans , relies on the pore-forming toxin candidalysin to damage host cells.
-Cells resist other pore-forming toxins by Ca 2+ dependent microvesicle shedding and annexins (cholesterol-dependent cytolysins, CDCs), or annexins and patch repair (aerolysin).
-However, it is unclear which Ca 2+ dependent repair mechanism(s) resists candidalysin.
-Here, we determined the involvement of different Ca 2+ dependent repair mechanisms to candidalysin and compared responses to CDCs and aerolysin using flow cytometry and high-resolution microscopy.
+Cells counteract pore-forming toxins by Ca 2+ -dependent mechanisms, such as microvesicle shedding and annexin recruitment to resist cholesterol-dependent cytolysins like streptolysin O (SLO), or annexin involvement and patch repair in the case of aerolysin.
+However, the specific Ca 2+ -dependent repair pathways engaged in response to candidalysin remain poorly understood.
+Here, we determined the involvement of different Ca 2+ -dependent repair mechanisms to candidalysin and compared responses to SLO and aerolysin using flow cytometry and high-resolution microscopy.
 We report that candidalysin triggered Ca 2+ -dependent repair, but patch repair and ceramide failed to provide significant protection.
 MEK-dependent repair and annexins A1, A2 and A6 contributed partially to repairing damage caused by candidalysin.
-However, annexin translocation after candidalysin challenge was delayed compared to CDCs or aerolysin challenge.
-Surprisingly, extracellular Cl − improved cell survival after candidalysin challenge, but not after challenge with a CDC or aerolysin.
+However, annexin translocation after candidalysin challenge was delayed compared to SLO or aerolysin challenge.
+Surprisingly, extracellular Cl − improved cell survival after candidalysin challenge, but not after challenge with SLO or aerolysin.
 Finally, we found that candidalysin is removed via extracellular vesicle shedding.
-These findings reveal that Ca 2+ dependent microvesicle shedding protects cells from candidalysin and can be engaged by multiple molecular mechanisms during membrane repair.
+These findings reveal that Ca 2+ -dependent microvesicle shedding protects cells from candidalysin and can be engaged by multiple molecular mechanisms during membrane repair.
+Graphical Abstract.